All medications you take while in the hospital are prescribed by your physician,

 not permitted to administer your own medication.
 You also will not be

-permitted to keep personal medication at your bedside (with certain exceptions,
+permitted to keep personal medication at your bedside.
+Any medications

 Know Your Meds

-Your health care professionals will explain the purpose and possible side
+Your health care team will explain the purpose and possible side effects

-effects of all medications prescribed for you.
-If you have questions about
+of all medications prescribed for you.
+If you have questions about your

-your medication, our pharmacists are available to speak with you.
-Please
+medication, our pharmacists are available to speak with you.
+Please ask

 For your information and safety, please be sure you understand the medications